hibri/HttpMock/upgrade.md

 ### 4. Build & Test
 - Update build/test scripts (e.g., Azure Pipelines, PowerShell) to use .NET 8 if needed.
 - Verify that all tests pass after the upgrade and refactor.

+### 5. Keep a journal

+- Keep a journal of all changes made to journal.md

 ---